10 Best Study Desks for Students

 Build Quality and Weight Capacity

-Your desk needs to hold a laptop (3 to 5 pounds), possibly a monitor (8 to 15 pounds), books, and whatever else you pile on during study sessions.
+Your desk needs to hold a laptop (3 to 5 pounds), possibly a monitor (8 to 15 pounds), books, and whatever else gets piled on during study sessions.
 Cheap desks wobble.
 A desk that shakes every time you type is distracting and eventually breaks at the joints.

 Look for desks with metal frames or solid wood construction.
 Particle board is fine for the desktop surface (most desks under $150 use it), but the legs and frame should be steel or solid wood for stability.
 Check the weight capacity in the specs.
-For a desk holding a laptop and books, you want at least 50 pounds capacity.
+For a desk holding a laptop and books, at least 50 pounds capacity is needed.
 If you’re adding a monitor and desk lamp, aim for 80+ pounds.

 Desk Height and Comfort